 If you’re a SkyMiles Medallion member or have a Delta SkyMiles credit card from American Express, you can shop for gift cards in the SkyMiles Marketplace, which is linked with a wide variety of retailers.
 Gift card redemption for stores like iTunes, Starbucks and Amazon starts at just 3,000 SkyMiles.

 Shannon and her husband Brian share a credit card.
 They can work towards smaller loyalty redemption goals.
-They’ll often redeem 6,500 miles in exchange for a $25 gift card to AMC Theatres, a fun date night that they can both enjoy.
-Here are a some other great ways that you can redeem your loyalty rewards for gift cards:
+They’ll often redeem miles in exchange for a $25.00 gift card to AMC Theatres, a fun date night that they can both enjoy.
+Here are some other options to redeem loyalty rewards for gift cards:

 Redeeming points and miles for gift cards offers a quicker payoff for spending or an alternative to travel-based rewards.
-It can also be a way to make good use of points and miles that are nearing their expiration dates, or in a program you know you won’t be earning in again.
+It can also be a way to use points and miles that are nearing their expiration dates or in a program you know you won’t adding miles to again.

 The most important element of redeeming your loyalty currency is that it works for you.
 The option to redeem for gift cards is just one more way loyalty points and miles offer you flexibility and value.